Hiro has developed Clarinet to be environment-agnostic. Follow this guide to install and build Clarinet.

 The easiest way to install Clarinet on Windows is to use the MSI installer, which you can download from the Hiro releases page.

 You may also install Clarinet on Winget.
-This is the package manager that Microsoft created, which includes in the latest Windows updates.
-Simply enter the command below.
+Microsoft created this package manager, which includes the latest Windows updates.

 winget install clarinet

 For more information on how to install Clarinet on Windows, please see the Setting Up Your Clarity Environment (Windows) video walkthrough.

 Install from a pre-built binary